teamshares/design-system/README.md

 * **Changes to `tailwind.config.js`** _do not_ hotreload -- changes there require a restart of the Rails app's compiler.

+## Caveats

+Super annoyingly, as of Yarn v3 the `yarn link` command adds a `resolutions` key directly to `package.json`... which we obviously can't commit to production, since it's only a valid path on your local computer.
+I WOULD LOVE A WORKAROUND HERE IF ANYONE HAS ONE!
+In the meantime, I've updated CI for all our consuming apps to include a linter step that will fail if you accidentally leave in the resolutions key.

 ### Cleanup

 When you're done doing local development you _can_ undo this config: